 Clara Rausch, wife of Elmer Rausch, started working with her husband at the Beacon in 1937.
 She likes to say that from 1937 to 1977, when Delphos Herald, Inc. acquired the newspaper, she did "everything from cleaning corners to counting money."
 Clara continued as a proofreader well into her 90's.

 The Beacon sold to Delphos Herald, Inc. in 1977.
 After the sale, the paper had three publishers in as many years.
 The first, William Covington (1977-78) was followed by Carl Rust (1978-80); the third was Bill Power (1980).
 Pam Sloan took operated the Beacon from 1980-1990.
 Sloan hired Arlean Selvy as a stringer in 1981.
 Selvy became a full-time employee in 1990, becoming the managing editor in 1994.

-Darin Brown serves as the General Manager/Editor of the Beacon as part of the Delphos Herald chain.
+Kreg Robinson serves as general manager of the Monroe County Beacon as part of the Delphos Herald chain.

-Member: National Newspaper Association, Ohio Newspaper Association and Buckeye Press Association
+Member: National Newspaper Association and Ohio News Media Association.